casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 * [body_hash](../../concepts/hash-types.md) - The blake2b hash of the deploy body.
 * [payment](../../concepts/glossary/P.md#payment-code) - Gas payment information.
 * [session](../../concepts/session-code.md#what-is-session-code) - The session logic defining the deploy's functionality.
-* [approvals](../json-rpc/types_chain.md#approval) - The signer's hexadecimal-encoded public key along with its signature.
+* [approvals](../json-rpc/types_chain.md#approval) - The signer's hexadecimal-encoded public key and signature.

 </details>

 ### FinalitySignature

-This event indicates that the final approvals from validators are signed and further alterations to the block will not be allowed.
+This event indicates that the final approvals from validators are signed, and further alterations to the block will not be allowed.
 Refer to the [consensus reached](../../concepts/deploy-and-deploy-lifecycle.md#consensus-reached) and [block finality](../../concepts/glossary/B.md#block-finality) sections to learn more about finality signatures.

 <details>
 <summary>Expand to view output</summary>